 The course prepares students to examine, evaluate, and provide interventions for pediatric patients/clients through the lifespan.
 Topics include common etiology and pathology related to this population and clinical manifestations of disease.
 This course discusses polypharmacy, including drug interactions, screening for signs of toxicity, and adverse effects.
 Didactic and Laboratory.
-Prerequisite: Successful completion of Musculoskeletal System II: Evaluation, Evaluation, and Management in Physical Therapy, Neurological System I: Evaluation, Evaluation, and Management in Physical Therapy I, and Practical Applications Lab - Clinical Skills II.
+Prerequisite: Successful completion of Musculoskeletal System II: Evaluation, Evaluation, and Management in Physical Therapy I, and Practical Applications Lab - Clinical Skills II.